-Operating income for the Pork segment increased \$1 million and \$21 million for the three and six month periods of 2017, respectively, compared to the same periods in 2016.
-The increases were primarily the result of improved overall margins from higher meat prices and lower feed costs for hogs internally grown.
+Operating income for the Pork segment increased \$3 million and \$24 million for the three and nine month periods of 2017, respectively, compared to the same periods in 2016.
+The increases were primarily the result of improved overall margins from higher meat prices.
 The increases were partially offset by lower margins on biodiesel because the Federal blender's credits have not been renewed for 2017.
 Management is unable to predict future market prices for pork products, the cost of feed or cost of third-party hogs.
 However, management anticipates positive operating income for this segment for the remainder of 2017.